theawesomeyopro1/instarec/README.md

 ## 🛠️ How to Use

-1. Open the Instagram story you want to save (desktop browser only).
+1. Open the Instagram profile you want to save the story of (desktop browser only).
 2. Right-click the page and choose **Inspect**, or press `F12`.
 3. Go to the **Console** tab.
 4. Paste the contents of `instarec.js` and hit **Enter**.